 6. Conveyancing

-After you accept the mortgage offer, you’ll go through conveyancing which is where a solicitor arranges all the legal paperwork so you can transfer from one lender to another.
-Find out more about when you need a solicitor for your remortgage application in our guide.
+After you’ve accepted the mortgage offer, you’ll proceed to the conveyancing stage.
+This is where a solicitor handles all the legal paperwork required to transfer your mortgage from one lender to another.
+Learn more about when you’ll need a solicitor for your remortgage application in our guide.

 7. Completion

-Finally, after you’ve signed all the paperwork, your solicitor will set a date to draw down the new money to clear the outstanding balance with your current lender.
-Any excess funds will be returned to you.
-This is called completion.
+Finally, once you’ve signed all the necessary paperwork, your solicitor will set a date to draw down the new funds to clear the outstanding balance with your current lender.
+Any surplus funds will be transferred to you.
+This stage is known as completion.

 Is Remortgaging a Good Idea?